tulyyp/weather_app/README.md

 Get weather data from remote API for the location.

 ## CSS
-Bare minumum CSS for the html.
+Bare minimum CSS for the html.